 Our professional and practice-based focus is one of our great strengths.
-We are passionate about sharing knowledge and have confidence in what we do: our students learn from some of the best in their field.
+We are passionate about sharing knowledge and have confidence in what we do: our students learn from some of the best in theirfield.
 We care and are committed to engaging and inspiring future generations.
 We embrace inspiring teaching, lifelong learning and creative innovation, enabled and enriched by research of international standing.
-All this takes place across five campuses with approximately 14,000 students, 1,000 staff and a turnover of around £74m.
+All this takes place across five, soon to be six campuses with approximately 15,000 students, 1,000 staff and a turnover of around £78m.
 The diversity of our locations, landscape and heritage provides inspiration, challenges and potential in equal measure.